zio/zio-analytics/README.md

 # zio-analytics
-Distributed stream processing using ZIO
+Distributed stream processing using ZIO.

+Watch this space!